gylshubhanker95/bookmyshow/README.md

 - Seats will be locked for 10 minutes after which user has to reselect seats.

+- Ticket Booking will stop before 30 minutes of Show Timing.

 # Assumptions

 For the simplicity of system, I have made following assumptions while implementing the solution -